 EU funding was applied for in 2008 and finally secured in 2010, so by August of the following year, contracts were signed with a consortium of Italian firms to build the new circuit.
 The site was handed over in September 2011 for construction to begin, with a projected finish date of September 2013.

 Difficult ground conditions meant that only 62% of the work was finished by the due completion date and an extension was secured to June the following year.
 This too came and went with only minimal further progress and the council finally lost patience and terminated the contract.
 However, the builders refused to hand over the site and continued work until October, when legal proceedings begin.

-Fast forward to early 2016 and the courts order the evacuation of the site and in February it is handed back to the council, which takes the decision to plough a further 4.5 million euros into the project to get it completed.
-Construction work is actually completed by December 2017 but the circuit’s opening is delayed by a landslide on adjoining land, which causes the council to commission a survey to establish the causes.
-The report finally gives the all clear to the circuit but the inauguration is put back by nearly a year.
+Fast forward to early 2016 and the courts ordered the evacuation of the site and in February it was handed back to the council, which took the decision to plough a further 4.5 million euros into the project to get it completed.
+Construction work was in fact finished by December 2017 but the circuit’s opening was then delayed by a landslide on adjoining land, which caused the council to commission a survey to establish the causes.
+The report finally gave the all clear to the circuit but the inauguration was put back by nearly a year.

 The finished circuit measures 2.304 miles (3.708 km) and is largely flat, with modern amenities including a race building featuring 11 double garages, offices for race officials and teams, a medical centre, media facilities and a restaurant.

 The circuit has yet to receive international homologation for motorcycle racing, as the delays in construction meant that the standards the track was designed to had been tightened further across the intervening decade.